A movement created by the fans and embraced by the players. Join the family.

 So that took off and died down, just like everything on Twitter, until Sunday, July 31st when @MufasasHair (Nick Barnett’s alter ego on Twitter) saw a #BillsMafia tweet and said “<< I like that lol“.
 Well after that everything just BLEW UP.
 Buffalo was already pumped after trending #BarnettToBuffalo all weekend.
 We wanted and got our man at LB for our defense.

-From that point on, #BillsMafia has become a movement and has become more exciting each day as other Bills players, both current (Aaron Williams, Fred Jackson, Andy Levitre) and legendary (Andre Reed) to name a few started using it in their tweets and in some cases adding the #BillsMafia profile pic overlay (see here for more information).
+From that point on, #BillsMafia became a movement and has become more exciting each day as other Bills players, both then-current (Aaron Williams, Fred Jackson, Andy Levitre) and legendary (Andre Reed) to name a few started using it in their tweets and in some cases adding the #BillsMafia profile pic overlay (see here for more information).

 So I created a logo and registered this domain.
-We’ve created a store where you can purchase official merchandise, with 100% of profits going to Roswell Park Cancer Institute in Buffalo, NY.
+We’ve created a store where you can purchase official merchandise, with 100% of profits going to Roswell Park Cancer Institute and other charities in Buffalo, NY.

 What it comes down to is, this entire endeavor is about unifying Bills fans across Twitter, Facebook, and the world.
 As @mgwebs so elegantly put it, #BillsMafia “… alludes to a society of people united for a single purpose who will be ruthless in reaching that goal”